Legacy of Success

 • Plus a good dictionary so that you can look up words without getting sucked into your phone

 Other course materials may be distributed throughout the semester, either by email or on this class website.
 Students are responsible for obtaining these texts and bringing them to class: again, you should come to class prepared to discuss the readings in their entirety on the day they appear on the timeline at the top of this page.
-You are required to submit a short reflection paper (described above) for ten of the fourteen selections of your choosing, due at the beginning of class on the first day of scheduled discussion for each work.
+You are required to submit a short response paper (described above) for ten of the fourteen selections of your choosing, due at the beginning of class on the first day of scheduled discussion for each work.

 Out of respect to you and your other responsibilities, I have tried to limit the number of long or difficult readings.
 In turn, I expect you to approach the entire reading list in earnest.
 To help you budget your time and get the most from this class, I have indicated the approximate time required for you to prepare adequately for class discussion.